Do Go On - 206 - Dungeons and Dragons

 They're doing fine.

-But yeah, seriously thanks to everyone that listen to this week's episode, we'll be back
+But yeah, seriously, thanks for everyone that listened to this week's episode.

-And food's just about to be delivered and we're really happy chapies!
+And food's just about to be delivered, and we're really happy chappies.

 This podcast is part of the Planet Broadcasting Network.